backdrop-contrib/textile/README.md

   - Textile.pm written by Brad Choate (brad at bradchoate dot com)
   - TextilePHP ported by Jim Riggs (textile @ jimandlissa dot com)

 - The Textile class library was originally written by Dean Allen.
 It was refactored into a class framework by Carlo Zottmann.
-The library has been maintained by Alex Shiels, Stef Dawson, Netcarver, Jeff Soo, Robert Wetzlmayr, and Jukka Svahn.
+The library has been maintained on GitHub by Alex Shiels, Stef Dawson, Netcarver, Jeff Soo, Robert Wetzlmayr, and Jukka Svahn.

 License